 It’s that time of year when you’re thinking about filing your tax return.
 I don’t know how many times I’ve seen someone bring in a box of unopened mail or receipts and give it to their accountant.
 What if you came in earlier, organized, and understanding your situation?
 How much better would things be?
-If that interest you and that caught your attention then this is for you.
+If that interests you and that caught your attention then this is for you.

 You may be completing a tax organizer from your accountant, drafting an email, or putting all of these things in a folder.

-Here are five main areas:
+Here are five main areas to get organized:

 Write these things down as there aren’t any tax documents to support these:

 - Have you moved or had a child?

 - Has your marital status changed?